RecommendHeadphone

 How do you listen to music with hearing aids?

 Use clear adhesive tape: Try putting adhesive tape (such as Scotch tape) over the hearing aid microphone when listening to music.
-This will reduce the loud parts of the music, which can overload the hearing aid and cause distortion.
+This will reduce the loud parts of music, which can overload the hearing aid and cause distortion.
 This is especially useful for loud music listening or live music performances.

-• Best lightweight gaming headphones for every budget
+• Best headphones for the hearing impaired

 Share